wacncontent/CustomizeTool/output/articles/traffic-manager/traffic-manager-powershell-arm.md

 ## Setting up Azure PowerShell

-These instructions use Windows Azure PowerShell, which needs to be configured using the steps below.
+These instructions use Azure PowerShell, which needs to be configured using the steps below.

 For non-PowerShell users, or non-Windows users, analogous operations can be executed via the Azure CLI.
 All operations, with the exception of managing 'nested' Traffic Manager profiles, are also available via the Azure Management Portal.